Skip to main content

 Key Streams

-Yukon Express Entry, Skilled Worker, Critical Impact Worker, Business Nominee, Yukon Community Pilot
+Yukon Express Entry, Skilled Worker, Critical Impact Worker, Business Nominee, and a community-focused option (confirm on YNP)

 Highlights